- WRITTEN BY Jorge Rojas POSTED ON March 2,2018

 Tim Hortons’ members of the Great White North Franchisee Association asked the head office to compensate them for their losses.
 A letter from their law firm reports, “The business interruption includes inability to use some or all of the issued cash registers and [point-of-sale] terminals, causing partial and complete store closures, paying employees not to work, lost sales and product spoilage… [the hack] is causing tremendous downward pressure on the value the Tim Hortons brand”.

-According to IT experts, small businesses are even more vulnerable to the devastating effects of ransomware than their larger counterparts.
+According to IT experts, businesses are even more vulnerable to the devastating effects of ransomware than their larger counterparts.

-Last year, Datto published a report about ransomware and its devastating effects on small businesses.
+Last year, Datto published a report about ransomware and its devastating effects on businesses.
 It revealed that they are extremely vulnerable to ransomware attacks.
 Ransomware is a malicious computer virus, the threat of which has grown to epidemic proportions.
 It holds your data hostage until you pay a ransom.
 As you can see with Tim Hortons’ restaurants, it caused significant downtime, data loss, and financial costs.
 Plus, it damages the reputation of every business it hits.